hotosm/tech-feedback-review/Submissions/edidiong.asikpo.md

 ### Bio

 When I conducted this research it wasn't easy to know who was part of a specific stakeholder group because it wasn't included on anybody's BIO.
 Asking everyone to update their BIO with their role in the HOT community would help people know the right person to reach out to when they have any issues and also easily know who can provide technical support to them.
 To implement this, old members can be informed via Slack or email while any new person that joins the community will be informed about this via Slack's Greetbot.

+### A central Storage for After Action Report (AAR)

+To fix the issue of not finding previous AAR, I recommend that a storage folder be created on the cloud.
+Possible tools that could be used for this are Google Drive or Dropbox.

 ### Research